-In NMODL, variables that are declared in the STATE block are called STATE variables, or simply STATES.
+In NMODL, variables that are declared in the STATE block are called STATE variables, or simply STATEs.
 This NMODL-specific terminology should not be confused with the physics or engineering concept of a "state variable" as a variable that describes the state of a system.
 While membrane potential is a "state variable" in the engineering sense, it would never be a STATE because its value is calculated only by NEURON and never by NMODL code.
-Likewise, the unknowns in a set of simultaneous equations (e.g. specified in a LINEAR or NONLINEAR block) would not be state variables in an engineering sense, yet they would all be STATES.
+Likewise, the unknowns in a set of simultaneous equations (e.g. specified in a LINEAR or NONLINEAR block) would not be state variables in an engineering sense, yet they would all be STATES (see State variables and STATE variables in Chapter 8).